Built for teams shipping RAG systems

 Analysis Methods

-Explicit APIs for registration, retrieval analytics, engagement tracking, and health reporting.
+Explicit APIs for registration, workload traces, retrieval analytics, engagement tracking, and health reporting.

 MethodDescriptionInputOutput